scala/docs.scala-lang/_overviews/scala3-macros/tutorial/quotes.md

   recurse(func, Nil)
 ```

-For more details on how patterns like `$body(arg)` work please refer to docs section on [the HOAS pattern](https://dotty.epfl.ch/docs/reference/metaprogramming/macros.html#hoas-patterns-1).
+For more details on how patterns like `$body(arg)` work please refer to a docs section on [the HOAS pattern](https://dotty.epfl.ch/docs/reference/metaprogramming/macros.html#hoas-patterns-1).

 If we were to use this on an expression like this one:
 ```scala